 211 Long Island provides detailed information on over 10,000 resources for help and assistance in a range of areas related to health and human services.
-The 211 database is managed by Middle Country Public Library and served Long Island for many years as the Community Resource Database of Long Island.
-211 Long Island is supported by Suffolk County government, Hagedorn Foundation, United Way of Long Island and Middle Country Library Foundation.

 Offers support and educational materials for children, adolescents, and adults (and their families) with autism and related disorders including Asperger’s Syndrome and pervasive developmental disorder.
 A yearly conference sponsored by the society is available providing a comprehensive understanding and update on autism and related disorders.

 Information for parents and advice from experts on topics from pre-conception through toddlerhood.

 Dr. Vanessa LoBue, associate professor of psychology at Rutgers University, offers research-based blog posts about motherhood, what science tells us about what’s happening to a child at various points in development, and how that science translates to a real mom’s experiences.

 Includes health and wellness information for pregnant mothers-to-be, infants, children, and teens, such as milestones, growth charts, immunization schedules, and more.

 Provides child care resources and referral, and supports children, families, employers, providers and the public to ensure that quality child care takes its place as an integral part of society.
 Also offers consultation on child care options and community education and advocacy.

 Provides information regarding Attention Deficit Disorder including treatment, legal rights and services, parenting and ADD in the classroom.